zwoefler/Testing-Environments/kubespray-test/README.md

 2. `watch -x kubectl get nodes,pods -o wide`
 3. Run the steps from [#upgrade-kubernetes-version] You will see that nodes are getting shut down and recreated.
 Kubespray is taking care of all the upgrading process and managing the two nginx containers that we set up.

+## Adding and Removing Nodes
+Hot to add or remove a node using kubespray
+1. Change into the ansible machine: `vagrant ssh ansible-host`
+2. `cd kubespray`
+3.